 Automation is of course very useful, but it’s only really there to free you up from repetitive administrative tasks — so you can focus on making work better for your team.

 You can take all that time that you got back and use it to do what only you can do:

 - Build successful HR policies that make a real difference in your team’s experience of work

 - Explore the steps you need to take to create a workplace that puts diversity and inclusion at its centre

 - Define a tangible path forward for every person at your company with a career progression framework

 - Handle difficult moments and every single employee issue with compassion and respect

-If you’re just getting started with your HR and think you need advice from an HR professional, you may find our HR Advice service useful and perhaps you can also have a look at our HR checklist for new businesses to help.
+If you’re just getting started with your Human Resource Management and think you need advice from an HR professional, you may find our HR Advice service useful and perhaps you can also have a look at our HR checklist for new businesses to help.